-rning Outcome - The mer will: Asse ssment Criterion - The learner can:

-3.2 Comply with information relating to specific risks to health when erecting and striking proprietary formwork.

-3.3 Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating to erecting and striking proprietary formwork, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to:

-collective protective measures

-personal protective equipment (PPE)

-respiratory protective equipment (RPE)

-local exhaust ventilation (LEV).
+rning Outcome - The mer will: Asse ssment Criterion - The learner can: 3.2 Comply with information relating to specific risks to health when erecting and striking proprietary formwork.
+3.3 Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating to erecting and striking proprietary formwork, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) recriment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV).
 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given instructions.
 3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related hazards.

-4 Select the required quantity and quality of resources for the methods of work to erect and strike 4.1 Select resources associated with own work in relation to materials, components and fixings, and tools and equipment.

-proprietary formwork.
-4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to:

-proprietary formwork and associated items
+4 Select the required quantity and quality of resources for the methods of work to erect and strike 4.1 Select resources associated with own work in relation to materials, components and fixings, and tools and equipment. proprietary formwork.
+4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: proprietary formwork and associated items tie systems prop systems protective coatings fixtures and fittings access equipment. - hand and/or powered tools and equipment.

-tie systems

-prop systems

-protective coatings fixtures and fittings

-fixtures and fittings access equipment.

-hand and/or powered tools and equipment.

 4.3 Describe how the resources should be used correctly and how problems associated with the resources are reported.

-rning Outcome - The rner will: Asse ssment Criterion - The learner can: 4.4 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
+rning Outcome - The mer will: Asse ssment Criterion - The learner can: 4.4 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
 4.5 Describe any potential hazards associated with the resources and methods of work.
 4.6 Describe how to calculate quantity, length, area and wastage associated with the method/procedure to erect and strike proprietary formwork.
-5 Minimise the risk of damage to the work and surrounding area when erecting and striking 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. proprietary formwork.
+5 damage to the work and surrounding area when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. erecting and striking proprietary formwork.
 5.2 Minimise damage and maintain a clean work space.
 5.3 Dispose of waste in accordance with current legislation.
 5.4 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
 5.5 Explain why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.
-6 Complete the work within the allocated time when erecting and striking 6.1 Demonstrate completion of the work within the allocated time. proprietary formwork.
+6 Complete the work within the allocated time when 6.1 Demonstrate completion of the work within the allocated time. erecting and striking proprietary formwork.
 6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: - types of progress charts, timetables and estimated times organisational procedures for reporting circumstances which will affect the work programme.
+7 Comply with the given contract information to 7.1 Demonstrate the following work skills when erecting and striking proprietary formwork: